HilscherAutomation/netPI-debian-stretch/README.md

 * **Restart policy"** : `always`

 STEP 4.
-Press the button **Actions > Start container**
+Press the button **Actions > Start/Deploy container**

-Pulling the image from Docker Hub may take up to 5 minutes.
+Pulling the image may take a while (5-10mins).
+Sometimes it takes so long that a time out is indicated.
+In this case repeat the **Actions > Start/Deploy container** action.

 #### Accessing

-The container starts the SSH service automatically.
+The container starts the SSH service automatically when started.

 Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as root user `root`.

-Use debian commands as usual.
+Use Debian shell commands as usual.

-#### Tags

-* **hilscher/netPI-debian-stretch:latest** - non-versioned latest development output of the master branch.
-Can run on any netPI system software version.

-#### GitHub sources
+#### Automated build

-The image is built from the GitHub project [netPI-debian-stretch](https://github.com/Hilscher/netPI-debian-stretch).
-It complies with the [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build a Docker image [automated](https://docs.docker.com/docker-hub/builds/).
+The project complies with the scripting based [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build the image output file.
+Using this method is a precondition for an [automated](https://docs.docker.com/docker-hub/builds/) web based build process on DockerHub platform.

+DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry systems.
+This is why the Dockerfile includes the [balena.io](https://balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) steps.

+#### License

-View the license information for the software in the Github project.
+View the license information for the software in the project.
 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

-To build the container for an ARM CPU on [Docker Hub](https://hub.docker.com/)(x86 based) the Dockerfile uses the method described here [resin.io](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).

 [![N|Solid](http://www.hilscher.com/fileadmin/templates/doctima_2013/resources/Images/logo_hilscher.png)](http://www.hilscher.com)  Hilscher Gesellschaft fuer Systemautomation mbH  www.hilscher.com